Complex and Adaptive Dynamical Systems: A Primer: Deterministic Evolution

-\underline{\sl Error catastrophe}\\ The transition from the adaptive (quasi-species) regime to the wandering regime is denoted the `error threshold' or `error catastrophe'. \end{quotation} The notion of error catastrophe is a quite generic feature of quasi-species theory, independent of the exact nature of the fitness landscape containing epistatic interactions.
-A quasi-species cannot adapt any more, once its mutation rate becomes too large.
+\begin{quotation} {\it Error Catastrophe.\enspace} The transition from the adaptive (quasispecies) regime to the wandering regime is denoted the \qut{error threshold} or \qut{error \nobreak catastrophe}. \end{quotation} The notion of error catastrophe is a quite generic feature of quasispecies theory, independent of the exact nature of the fitness landscape containing epistatic interactions.
+A quasispecies {can no longer adapt}, once its mutation rate becomes too large.
 In the real world the error catastrophe implies extinction.

-\section{Finite Populations and stochastic escape}
+\section{Finite Populations and Stochastic Escape}

-\underline{\bf Punctuated equilibrium} \\ Evolution is not a steady process, there are regimes of rapid increase of the fitness and phases of relative stasis.
-This kind of overall dynamical behavior is denoted `punctuated equilibrium'.
+\runinhead{Punctuated Equilibrium} Evolution is not a steady process, there are regimes of rapid increase of the fitness and phases of relative stasis.
+This kind of overall dynamical behavior is denoted {the} \qut{punctuated equilibrium}.

-Adaption can result in this context either from local optimization of the fitness of a single species or via coevolutionary avalanches, as discussed in the chapter {\em ``Cellular automata and self organized criticality''}. \begin{quotation}

-\underline{\sl Neutral regime}\\ The stage where evolution is essentially driven by random mutations is called the neutral (or wandering) regime. \end{quotation} The quasi-species model is inconsistent in the neutral regime.
-In fact, the population spreads out in genome space in the neutral regime and the infinite population limit is not reasonable anymore.
+In this context, adaptation can result either from local optimization of the fitness of a single species or via coevolutionary avalanches, as discussed in Chap.~\ref{chap_automata1}. \begin{quotation} {\it {The} Neutral Regime.\enspace} The stage where evolution is essentially driven by random mutations is called the neutral (or wandering) regime. \end{quotation} The quasispecies model is inconsistent in the neutral regime.
+In fact, the population spreads out in genome space in the neutral regime and the infinite population limit is {no longer reachable}.
 In this situation, the fluctuations of the reproductive process in a finite population have to be taken into account.

-\underline{\bf Deterministic vs.\ stochastic evolution}\\ Evolution is driven by stochastic processes, since mutations are random events.
-Randomness averages out nevertheless and the evolution process becomes deterministic in the thermodynamic limit, as discussed in section \ref{evolution_deterministic}, when the number $M$ of individuals diverges, $M\to\infty$.
+\runinhead{Deterministic Versus Stochastic Evolution} Evolution is driven by stochastic processes, since mutations are random events. {Nevertheless, randomness averages out} and the evolution process becomes deterministic in the thermodynamic limit, as discussed in Sect.~\ref{evolution_deterministic}, when the number $M$ of individuals diverges, $M\to\infty$.

-Evolutionary processes in populations with a finite number of individuals differ from deterministic evolution quantitatively and sometimes also qualitatively, the later being our focus of interest here. \begin{quotation}
+Evolutionary processes in populations with a finite number of individuals differ from deterministic evolution quantitatively and sometimes also qualitatively, the later being our focus of interest here. \begin{quotation} {\it Stochastic Escape.\enspace} Random mutations in a finite population might lead to a decrease in the fitness and to a loss of the local maximum in the fitness landscape with a resulting dispersion of the quasispecies. \end{quotation} -\lastskip